 \subsection{Impact of $\tau$ on accuracy}

-Extended from \cref{fig:threshold_ablation}, \cref{fig:appendix_threshold_ablation} illustrates the accuracy on MATH and MMLU-pro benchmarks with differing threshold values $\tau$ to examine the impact of the threshold on generation quality.
+Extended from \cref{fig:threshold_ablation}, \cref{fig:appendix_threshold_ablation} illustrates the accuracy on MATH and MMLU-Pro benchmarks with differing threshold values $\tau$ to examine the impact of the threshold on generation quality.
 We evaluated $\tau\in\{0.98, 0.985, 0.99, 0.995\}$ for LLaDA, and $\tau\in\{0.985, 0.99, 0.995, 0.9975\}$ for Dream.
-Since lowering $\tau$ results in selecting fewer salient tokens-thereby bypassing more computations and relying more heavily on cached results-we anticipate that a drastic decrease in $\tau$ will eventually degrade accuracy, consistent with the trend observed in \cref{sec:tau_ablation}.
+Since lowering $\tau$ results in selecting fewer salient tokens, thereby bypassing more computations and relying more heavily on cached results, we anticipate that a drastic decrease in $\tau$ will eventually degrade accuracy, consistent with the trend observed in \cref{sec:tau_ablation}.

 At a finer granularity, increasing $\tau$ does not guarantee better generation quality, as it may add additional tokens irrelevant to the context.
-This result supports the results that caching frameworks~\cite{dkvcache, fastdllm, dllmcache}, including \ours, show better response quality than the original models in some configurations.
+This finding is consistent with prior reports that caching frameworks~\cite{dkvcache, fastdllm, dllmcache}, including \ours, show better response quality than the original models in some configurations.